-Students may elect to pay ProctorU directly for its services, or they may select an approved third-party individual or organization offering proctoring services.
+Students may elect to pay ProctorU directly for its services (available only for the English programs), or they may select an approved third-party individual or organization offering proctoring services.
 Students should be aware that they will be responsible for any fees incurred for this service.
 The hiring of a third-party proctor is not required by UoPeople.